Consequences of Nazism: Belarus

 Belarus lost a quarter of its pre-war population, including almost all of its intellectual elite, and 90% of its Jewish population.
 Following bloody encirclement battles, all of the territory of present-day Belarus was occupied by the Germans by the end of August 1941.
 The Nazis imposed a brutal regime, deporting some 380,000 young people for slave labour, and killing hundreds of thousands of other civilians.
 At least 5,295 Belarusian settlements were destroyed by the Nazis and either some or all of their inhabitants were killed (out of 9,200 settlements that were burned or otherwise destroyed in Belarus during World War II).
 More than 600 villages like Khatyn were burned along with their entire populations.
 More than 209 cities and towns (out of 270 total) were destroyed.
-Himmler had pronounced a plan according to which 3/4 of Belarusian population was designated for "eradication" and 1/4 of racially cleaner population (blue eyes, light hair) would be allowed to serve Germans as slaves (Ostarbeiter).
+Himmler had announced a plan according to which 3/4 of the Belarusian population was designated for "eradication" and 1/4 of the racially purer Belarusian population (blue eyes, light hair) would be allowed to serve the Germans as their slaves (Ostarbeiter).

-Some recent estimates raise the number of Belarusians who perished in War to "3 million 650 thousand people, unlike the former 2.2 million.
+Some recent estimates raise the number of Belarusians who perished during the War to "3 million 650 thousand people, higher than the former estimate of 2.2 million.
 In other words, not every fourth inhabitant but about 40% of the pre-war Belarusian population perished (considering the present-day borders of Belarus)."
-This compares to 15% of Poland's post war borders and 19% of Ukrainian population in post war border and comparing to 2% of Czechoslovakian population that perished in post war borders.
+This compares to 15% of Poland's post war borders and 19% of Ukrainian population in post war border and comparing to 2% of Czechoslovak population that perished in post war borders.